 - Add ginger-garlic paste and sauté for 2 minutes or until raw smell from ginger and garlic leaves.

-- Add Kashmiri red chili powder, spicy red chili powder and 3 tsp of prepared dhansak masala.
-If using store bought masala use only 2 tsp of it.
+- Add Kashmiri red chili powder, spicy red chili powder and 3 teaspoon of prepared dhansak masala.
+If using store bought masala use only 2 teaspoon of it.
 Saute on medium low heat for 30 seconds.

 - Add chicken and salt.
 Sauté until the color of chicken turns from pink to white.